-Medical Assistance is a government program that pays for medical services, including nursing home care.
-The rules of the program are made by the Federal Government and the Maryland Department of Health and Mental Hygiene.
+Medical Assistance (also called Medicaid) is a government program that pays for medical services, including nursing home care.
+The rules of the program are made by the Federal Government and the Maryland Department of Health.
 You apply for Medical Assistance at the local Department of Social Services in the county where you live.

 Medical Assistance coverage for nursing home care has both financial and medical eligibility rules.
-The medical eligibility rule is that you must need health care services, above the level of room and board, which can be made available in a nursing facility.
+The medical eligibility rule is that you must require, on a regular basis, health related services above the level of room and board, which can be made available in a nursing facility.
 The financial eligibility rules are discussed in the questions below.
 This leaflet does not answer all the possible questions about Medical Assistance for nursing home care.
 If you will need to apply for Medical Assistance, it may help to talk to a lawyer or a legal services program for advice.
 Each person’s situation is different, and the result depends on the exact facts.

-No. Medical Assistance does not count your spouse’s income.
+- No. Medical Assistance does not count your spouse’s income.
 If you are eligible, then your spouse’s income need not be used to pay for your care.
 In fact, your spouse may even be allowed an allowance from your income for his or her living expenses.
+See Question 3.

-No. The Medical Assistance rules provide for a share of the assets you own to be set aside for your spouse.
+- No. The Medical Assistance rules provide for a share of the assets you own when you are first institutionalized to be set aside for your spouse.
 The amount of the assets that are protected is set by federal law.
+See Question 4.

-Your income and your countable resources must be within limits set by law.
+Your income and your countable resources must be within the limits set by law.